oopsmonk/documentation/account-module/1.0/tutorials/js/make-payment.md

 To make a payment, your account needs to have one or more CDAs that contains IOTA tokens.

-1. If you dont have a CDA that contains IOTA tokens, follow this guide to [generate a CDA](../js/generate-cda.md) and send test IOTA tokens to it
+1. If you don't have a CDA that contains IOTA tokens, follow this guide to [generate a CDA](../js/generate-cda.md) and send test IOTA tokens to it

 2. Use the `parseCDAMagnet()` method to deserialize the magnet link into a CDA